 You can follow Bella on her Social Media at the following links:

-Hi everyone – this is our ambassador Caleb!
-He’s an energetic 12-year-old living in Florida, USA.
-He happens to have Down syndrome, but that doesn’t stop him from living his best life.
+‘Hi everyone – this is Caleb!
+He’s an energetic 13-year-old living in Jacksonville, Florida, USA.
 Always on the move, he is a student, an athlete, a cook, model, dancer, and most importantly, a loved family member.
-Caleb is in 7th grade at his school and he participates in many clubs and after-school events there.
-He also participates in a number of sports throughout the year with our local Special Olympics team, including Equestrian, Track, Swim, Golf, Bowling, Softball and Basketball.
+Caleb is in 8th grade at his school and he participates in clubs and after-school events, including Special Olympics.

-Caleb loves to cook and can be found most evenings helping Dad out in the kitchen at home, or helping Mom learn how to cook.
-He has been on the Cooking Stage at the Southern Women’s Show with Dad – “Cooking with Caleb” and was recently on the Today Show featuring the cooking kit program Raddish Kids.
-He’s hoping to take his cooking to an even more independent level this year and is branching out on YouTube too!
+Caleb loves to cook, and can be found most evenings helping Dad out in the kitchen at home, or helping Mom learn how to cook.
+He does a FB Live each Friday on his Page where we make fun and easy recipes.
+He has been on the Cooking Stage at the Southern Women’s Show with Dad – “Cooking with Caleb” and was on the Today Show (Jan 2020) featuring the cooking kit program Raddish Kids.
+He also has his own You Tube.
+Since COVID, he’s led a number of groups in cooking events via Zoom.

 You can follow Caleb on his Social Media using the following links: